 You may already be thinking about quitting.
 Quitting can lower your risk of COVID-19.

 New research suggests that if you smoke, you’re more likely to have worse symptoms and outcomes with COVID-19.
 This means you may need treatment in a hospital, such as needing oxygen and help with breathing.

-Research shows that vaping damages the lungs and may even cause lung disease.
+Research shows that vaping can damage your lungs and put you at higher risk of diseases such as asthma, COPD, bronchitis, and emphysema.
 More research is still needed, but it’s possible that symptoms of COVID-19 may be more serious if you vape.

 Yes.
 Quitting smoking or vaping can improve your lung and heart health.
 These health benefits happen almost right away.
 Quitting smoking or vaping can also protect you from lung infections and help you recover from them.